 The global outbreak has had a significant and adverse impact on the economy and society.
 The impact of the outbreak has had the most impact on tourism and the global hospitality industry.
-Many countries attempted to halt the spread of the virus through the implementation of social isolation, border closures, travel bans, quarantines and movement control orders (MCO) (Ali & Alharbi, 2020; Bruinen de Bruin et al., 2020) and since March 11, 2020, to limit the spread of the SARS-CoV-2 virus known to cause the Coronavirus disease 2019 (COVID-19.
+Many countries attempted to halt the spread of the virus through the implementation of social isolation, border closures, travel bans, quarantines and movement control orders (MCO) (Ali & Alharbi, 2020; Bruinen de Bruin et al., 2020).
 The pandemic has resulted in significant measures being taken and changes to the economic and business sector practices; the creation of a "new normal: In the business landscape".
 These measures changed the way businesses operate, human behaviours and social lives which distressed the tourism and hospitality industries immensely.
 The spread of the virus changed the shape of Sabah's tourism industry and economic landscape permanently in numerous ways.
 It hampered the "Visit Malaysia 2020" campaign in terms of tourist arrivals and receipts.
 The Tourism, Arts and Culture Ministry was forced to cancelled the campaign target of 30 million new arrivals (Tourism Malaysia, 2020).

 Quarantines, business closures, work-fromhome programmes and social distancing were some of the measures imposed as a matter of law by most countries, including Malaysia to curb the spread of the pandemic.
 As a result, the mobility of tourists and travelers was effectively restricted, creating fear of contagion/health issues which resulted in a general unwillingness to travel.
-Global tourism decreased by between 80% and 90% (World Tourism Organization (UNWTO), 2020).
+Global tourism decreased by between 80% and 90% (World Tourism Organization [UNWTO], 2020).
 Several stimulus packages were introduced to assist the tourism industry.
 For example, the Sabah Tourist Association had provided RM300 stimulus vouchers for members to use to support the tourism services, activities, entrance fees or to purchase products provided for by other members of the association (Miwil, 2020).
 In the same vein, the Institute for Development Studies conducted a survey among tourism operators, who stated that the most urgent need was assistance with payroll and rent expenses; 53% of respondents stated that the existing stimulus package was insufficient to sustain their businesses.
 Furthermore, Sabah was the first state to allow domestic tourism to begin operations on 10 May 2020, adhering to the government's standard operating procedure (Rahim, 2020).

 Audit company KPMG Malaysia, indicated that the "new normal" business environment would be a shift toward more localisation, digitalisation and an even greater emphasis on the use of technology.
 The increased use of technology will lead to the replacement of labour and cost savings, more efficient data management and a focus on financial and supply chain resilience (KPMG Malaysia, 2020).
 In line with this, the Malaysian government has introduced the National tourism policy 2020-2030.
-The policy, provides evidence that Malaysia's tourist industry has seen a real or perceived drop-in service quality compared with its Association of Southeast Asian Nations counterparts.
-(ASEAN) Existing products have become increasingly unappealing due to a lack of originality and innovation following an over-reliance on the government and a "silo" mentality.
+The policy, provides evidence that Malaysia's tourist industry has seen a real or perceived drop-in service quality compared with its Association of Southeast Asian Nations (ASEAN) counterparts.
+Existing tourism products have become increasingly unappealing due to a lack of originality and innovation following an over-reliance on the government and a "silo" mentality.
 The drivers of transformative change are expected to strengthen and transform Malaysia's tourism industry (KPMG Malaysia, 2020).
 The six drivers are: